martin-martin/mentorship/answers.md

 ## Scenario 1: Dazed and Confused
-Student: I’m feeling very overwhelmed by all of the material in this program.
+_Student:_ I’m feeling very overwhelmed by all of the material in this program.
 It seems like every time I learn something new, I forget how to do everything else from before that.
 Right now I can’t even seem to figure out how to submit the first project.
 It’s not supposed to be this hard, is it?
 What do I do?

+---

+Hei there!
+Ah, yes..., I remember how this feels from when I was starting out myself!
+There's a lot of content out there, and it can easily start to feel overwhelming!
+But don't get discouraged by that.
+Remember that you're here as a **learner** - which means that, by definition, you don't know the material yet.
+Actually learning something is actually a struggle.
+And research has shown that when you're struggling, you're learning a lot.

 ## Scenario 2: Mean Means
-Student: I’m not sure how to do this.
+_Student:_ I’m not sure how to do this.
 The question asks for the mean of the following numbers: 4, 8, 15, 16, 23, 42.
 How do I get the mean?
 How is that different from the average?

+---

+Hei!
+That's actually a great question!
+Did you try to prop it into google and take a look what the mighty interwebs return to you?
+What do you think would be the right approach to solving this task?
+Maybe there's something in the context of the task that can help you figure out what would be the aim of the exercise?
+Give it a try, do a google search, and let me know whether that clears up your question!

 ## Scenario 3: Mindset Reset
 You witness the following conversation between two students: